$65.00 to $95.00

 Assembled SkyPods are also available as an option above.
 These are tested and ready to fly.

-Some research notes and Public Lab describe the development of this GPS logger and include links to sketches and reference material.
+Some research notes at Public Lab describe the development of this GPS logger and include links to sketches and reference material.

 - u-blox NEO 7M GPS breakout board and antenna